Nordstrand Station

 Nordstrand Station (Nordstrand stasjon) is a railway station on the Østfold Line.
 It is located in the Nordstrand borough of Oslo, Norway.
 Situated 5.95 km from Oslo Central Station (Oslo S), it features an island platform.
 Nordstrand is served by the Line L2 of the Oslo Commuter Rail, providing two services each hour.

 The station opened on 31 May 1880, a year after the Østfold Line.
 The station allowed the area to be opened up for residences and commuting.
 As traffic grew, a station building was erected around 1895.
-The station and line past the station was upgraded during the 1920.
+The station and line past the station were upgraded during the 1920.
 The station has been unstaffed since 1970.
 It was the site of the Nordstrand Accident on 3 October 1993.

 History

 Nordstrand did not receive a railway station when the Østfold Line opened on 2 January 1879.
 Instead passengers had to walk to Bekkelaget Station or Ljan Station.
 Later that year a commuter rail service started to Bekkelaget, and was extended to Ljan in 1880.
 In conjunction with this a simple halt was established at Nordstrand.
 An innovation in Norway, it consisted a single platform which allowed passengers to embark and disembark.
 The station opened on 31 May 1880.
 A more extensive commuter rail program was introduced in 1883.
 The station was upgraded and staffed from 1884.